A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Preliminary Study on the Application of Deep Learning for Solving Partial Differential Equations (PDEs)

-where $u\left(\cdot ; \theta^*\right)$ can be understood as the solution to the partial differential equations (PDEs) with optimized parameters.
-Consequently, PINNs (Physics-Informed Neural Networks) can be employed to solve PDEs using fully connected neural networks (FCNNs).
-Additionally, advancements in automatic differentiation technology \cite{baydin2018automatic} enable direct computation of the derivatives of the PDEs.
-By treating the solution of PDEs as a function approximation problem, optimization algorithms like gradient descent (GD), stochastic gradient descent (SGD), or Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) can be employed to minimize the loss function and satisfy the physical constraints.
-In practice, it is necessary to discretize the integral norms in the objective function (\ref{eq::base_loss}) using appropriate sampling methods, leading to an empirical approximation of the training loss as follows
+where $u\left(\cdot ; \theta^*\right)$ can be understood as the solution to the PDEs with optimized parameters.
+In practice, it is necessary to discretize the integral norms in the objective function (\ref{eq::base_loss}) using { Monte-Carlo (LHS) sampling} (or other appropriate sampling methods), leading to an empirical approximation of the training loss as follows